Avascular Necrosis of the Femoral Head

 What are the Symptoms of Avascular Necrosis?

-Avascular Necrosis requires time for its onset.
+Avascular necrosis requires time for its onset.
 It is relatively asymptomatic to begin, but as it progresses, the pain becomes more pronounced.
-Pain limited hip range of motion is the ultimate symptom both passively and actively which can refer pain down the length of the leg.
-Generally, the pain will arise when pressure is placed on the bone which unfortunately includes walking around!
+Pain limited hip range of motion is the main symptom both passively and actively, which can refer to pain down the length of the leg.
+Generally, the pain will arise when you place pressure on the bone, which unfortunately includes walking around!

 Avascular Necrosis can often mask itself as other conditions in the early phase given its general pain presentation within the hip.
-Therefore, it is paramount for your health practitioner to record a detailed history of your presentation and perform a thorough examination to identify if avascular necrosis is your true cause of pain.
+Therefore, it is paramount for your health practitioner to record a detailed history of your clinical presentation.
+And perform a thorough examination to identify if avascular necrosis is your actual cause of pain.

 How is Avascular Necrosis Diagnosed?

 Avascular Necrosis can often mask itself as other conditions.
-Once other causes are excluded and avascular necrosis is looking like the culprit, the gold standard for diagnosis is imaging of the hip.
-Although MRI has proven to be the most accurate in diagnosis, researchers and radiographers have proposed a classification system based on plain x-rays known as the Ficat system:
+Once other causes are excluded, and avascular necrosis is looking like the culprit, the gold standard for diagnosis is the imaging of the hip.
+Although MRI has proven to be the most accurate in diagnosis, researchers and radiographers have proposed a classification system based on plain x-rays known as the Ficat system.

 Avascular Necrosis Treatment

 Conservative treatment with physiotherapy has proven to be relatively ineffective for avascular necrosis.
-Although the aim of conservative treatment is to decrease the weight bearing load through the head of the femur (usually by implementing crutches), research has shown that the condition still progresses in 1-2 years.
+Although conventional treatment aims to decrease the weight-bearing load through the head of the femur (usually by implementing crutches), research has shown that the condition still progresses in 1-2 years.
 Without definitive treatment, 70% to 80% of all avascular necrosis of the femoral head cases will progress and inevitably undergo surgery.

-Irrespective of what surgery is undertaken, the primary goal is always to preserve the natural femoral head as opposed to replacing it.
+Irrespective of specific surgery, the primary goal is always to preserve the natural femoral head as opposed to replacing it.

-There have been proposed nonoperative treatments that can be implemented before the condition progresses and the femoral head collapses as seen in the picture on the first page.
+There have been nonoperative treatments options proposed.
+You implement these before the femoral head collapse.
 They are, however, still in the early stages of research and development.
-The use of various electromagnetic, acoustic stimulation or pharmaceutical modalities has been trialled with varying success.
-One of the most well known and successful treatments, if the condition is identified early enough, is the core decompression - i.e. decrease the pressure inside the femoral head.
-This is achieved through drilling holes into the femoral head to create channels for new blood vessels to nourish the affected areas of the hip or the channels are filled with healthy bone from another part of the body.
-This has proven to be successful, especially in those with early stages avascular necrosis based on preoperative and postoperative MRI studies.
+Trials for the use of various electromagnetic, acoustic stimulation or pharmaceutical modalities have varying success.
+One of the most well known and successful early treatments is core decompression – i.e. decrease the pressure inside the femoral head.
+This decompression is achieved through drilling holes into the femoral head to create channels for new blood vessels to nourish the affected areas of the hip or the drill canals fill with healthy bone from another part of the body.
+This technique has proven to be successful; especially in those with early stages, avascular necrosis based on preoperative and postoperative MRI studies.

-As evident, there is a multitude of different approaches that can be taken to manage avascular necrosis.
-Ultimately, an orthopaedic opinion is paramount to ensure the condition is treated as effectively as possible.
+As evident, there is a multitude of different approaches utilised to manage avascular necrosis.
+Ultimately, an orthopaedic opinion is paramount to ensure treatment is as effective as possible.
 The decision as to which treatment to select will depend on the stage the avascular necrosis in combination with the clinical evaluation of the patient.